The TEACH Act

 The following technological measures are required for Piedmont Tech's TEACH Act compliance:

-- The Instructional Support & Technology (IST) Division has taken technological actions to restrict student access to copyrighted materials for longer than the defined class session.
+- The Curriculum & Online Department has taken technological actions to restrict student access to copyrighted materials for longer than the defined class session.

-- The IST Division has taken technological actions to deter unauthorized dissemination of copyrighted materials by students to others.
+- The Curriculum & Online Department has taken technological actions to deter unauthorized dissemination of copyrighted materials by students to others.

-- Piedmont Tech does not interfere with technological measures taken by copyright owners to prevent retention or unauthorized sharing of their works.
+- Piedmont Technical College does not interfere with technological measures taken by copyright owners to prevent retention or unauthorized sharing of their works.

-- The IST Division houses copyrighted works on a computer system or network in such a way that it is not ordinarily accessible to unauthorized users.
+- The Curriculum & Online Department houses copyrighted works on a computer system or network in such a way that it is not ordinarily accessible to unauthorized users.

-- The IST Division will only maintain the copy of the copyrighted work for a period of time that is reasonably necessary to facilitate the transmissions for which it was made.
+- The Curriculum & Online Department will only maintain the copy of the copyrighted work for a period of time that is reasonably necessary to facilitate the transmissions for which it was made.

 - Copies made for the sake of transmission are retained and used solely by Piedmont Technical College.